 ASU No. 2017-09, Compensation - Stock Compensation (Topic 718) Scope of Modification Accounting - In May 2017, the FASB issued guidance to clarify when to account for a change to the terms or conditions of a share-based payment award as a modification.
 Under the new guidance, modification accounting is required only if the fair value, the vesting conditions, or the classification of the award (as equity or liability) changes as a result of the change in terms or conditions.
 The guidance is effective prospectively for all companies for annual periods beginning on or after December 15, 2017.
 Early adoption is permitted.
-This new guidance will only affect the Company if it modifies stock awards in the future.
+We early adopted this standard in the third quarter of 2017.
+Adoption of this standard had no impact on the Company's financial statements.